-In this second article in our series on convergence trends, we explore the dynamic world of hybrid funds and how to manage them.
+In this second article in our series on convergence trends, we explore the dynamic world of hybrid (also known as semi-liquid) funds and how to manage them.

 By bringing together liquid and private market strategies in the same investment structure, hybrid funds seek to deliver the best of both worlds.
 Combining the illiquid investment exposures associated with closed-ended private market funds with the liquidity terms and trading strategies of open-ended funds offers managers a way to mitigate risk and access alpha in the hunt for improved performance.
 Managers can also widen their target investor base by tapping into asset owners’ growing interest in illiquid strategies – a trend well established in North America and northern Europe, and now spreading to southern Europe and Asia-Pacific.